 Bluffton University does not discriminate against qualified disabled students.
 The mission of disability services at Bluffton University is to ensure that qualified students with disabilities are provided access to all programs in order to maximize their educational potential, develop independence to the fullest extent possible and perform at a level limited only by their abilities, not their disabilities.
 Any disabled student who seeks modifications in accordance with counselor for disability services of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, such as academic adjustments or auxiliary aids or services, must submit a request to the university's counselor for disability services.
 The counselor for disability services will work with the student and other persons as necessary to determine the appropriate accommodations.
-The office of the counselor for disability services/counselor for disability services is located in Riley Court within the student life office and she can be contacted at 419-358-3248.
+The office of the counselor for disability services/counselor for disability services is located in College Hall within the Learning Resource Center and she can be contacted at 419-358-3215.

 Emergency removal and return of students

 Conditions which could warrant involuntary leave or involuntary withdrawal

-Involuntary leave or involuntary withdrawal of a student will occur only in situations where the university determines there is a significant risk of substantial harm to the health or safety of the student or other individuals.
+Involuntary leave or involuntary withdrawal of a student will occur only in situations where the university determines there is a significant risk of substantial harm to the health or safety of a member(s) of the campus community.

 The following are some examples of situations that may be covered by this policy.
 They include, but are not limited to: